Packages and Modules Overview

 - Scripting modules

 This module contains basic geometric classes, and the abstract a2dDrawer2D class, classes derived from this are drawing context classes.
 The drawing context is able to draw relative to a matrix that is set to the drawing context first.
-The drawing contexts classes can be used standalone for wxWidgets, and that do not depend on the rest of wxArt2D.
+The drawing contexts classes can be used standalone for wxWidgets, and do not depend on the rest of wxArt2D.
 That is, it uses the general module, and the xmlparse module is used inside the style classes, but it can be switched off.
-There is one drawing context in this module which uses wxDc and wxMemoryDc to do normal drawing.
+There is one drawing context in this module which uses wxDc and wxMemoryDc to do normal wxWidgets like drawing.
 The modules aggdrawer and gdiplusdrawer, use this module to implement a drawing context which can do antialiased drawing.

 Drawing context for a2dCanvasDoucment, based on the AntiGrain rendering Library, http://www.antigrain.com/.
 With the current version (which is included with wxArt2D), one can already do anti-aliased rendering and editing.